uglyoldbob/old_systems/README.md

 - [ ] Add pal support
 - [ ] wix installer for windows
 - [ ] Add a list of instructions to the debugger
+- [ ] Create link to recordings folder